duzun/hQuery.php/README.md

 # Features

+  - Very fast parsing and lookup
   - Parses broken HTML
   - jQuery-like style of DOM traversal
-  - Very fast parsing and lookup
   - Low memory usage
   - Can handle big HTML documents (I have tested up to 20Mb, but the limit is the amount of RAM you have)
   - Doesn't require cURL to be installed
+  - Automatically handles redirects (301, 302, 303)
+  - Caches response for multiple processing tasks
   - PHP 5+